MIT-Emerging-Talent/ET6-CDSP-group-08-repo/3_data_exploration/README.md

 ### EDA 1

-The analysis revealed a substantial gap in electricity capacity between conflict and non-conflict countries, with conflict-affected regions showing significantly lower infrastructure development.
+The analysis revealed a substantial gap in electricity capacity between conflict and comparison countries, with conflict-affected regions showing significantly lower infrastructure development.

 **Main Discoveries:**
 - Conflict areas are getting MORE solar power, not less - went from almost zero to 8,000+ MW in 15 years